elementary/docs/README.md

 ## What is \(and Isn't\) Covered

 No experience in writing apps for elementary OS is assumed, but basic programming knowledge is.
-A little experience, prior [knowledge of Vala](https://valadoc.org/) (or at least similarly syntaxed languages) is valuable.
+A little experience with Vala (or at least similarly syntaxed languages) will be valuable.
+If you're not familiar with Vala, there are great resources (text and video) available for learning Vala on [Valadoc.org](https://valadoc.org/).

-Design is covered in [Human Interface Guidelines \(HIG\)](https://docs.elementary.io/hig/).
+Design is covered in the [Human Interface Guidelines \(HIG\)](https://docs.elementary.io/hig/).
+We reference the HIG throughout this guide and it's important you grasp the concepts proposed there, but this guide is focused primarily on code.
-By adhering to it you can match the great design and stellar consistency of elementary OS.

 ## Writing Apps

-This book details
+This guide details:
-building apps using GTK, Granite, and other technology available in elementary OS, setting up a build system, hosting your code for collaborative development, working with translations, a few other bits and pieces, and finally packaging and distributing your new app.
+* Building apps using GTK, Granite, and other technology available in elementary OS
+* Setting up a build system
+* Hosting your code for collaborative development
+* Working with translations
+* Packaging and distributing your new app on AppCenter
+* Working with Platform APIs

-Skip ahead and start writing your first app if confident enough to jump straight into coding, but do skim through the preparation step first.
+You may feel confident enough to jump straight into writing your first appp:

+{% page-ref page="appcenter/our-first-app.md" %}

-Having the right setup helps in reaching your goals faster, and a solid foundation comes in handy throughout the rest of this book.
+However, we strongly recommend to at least skim "The Basic Setup" first.
+Having the right setup is going to help you reach your goals faster, and a solid foundation is going to help you throughout the rest of this book.

+{% page-ref page="appcenter/the-basic-setup.md" %}

 ## AppCenter Publishing Requirements

-Correct metadata, legal specificaion, and other technical aspects are required to publish your app to users on AppCenter.
+There are also a number of technical, metadata, legal, and other requirements for publishing your app to users via AppCenter.

 {% page-ref page="appcenter/publishing-requirements.md" %}